There are only four passages in the entire New Testament which mention singing God’s praises together when we gather as the church.

 Just isn’t found in the New Testament.

-Rather, it is from the Old Testament idea of the temple, where you went to encounter God.
+Rather, that’s the Old Testament idea of the temple, where people went to encounter God.

 In contrast, under the New Covenant, we have become God’s temple because He now dwells in us and among us.